 Gerontology Prospective Student Informational Sessions

 Apply Now!
-December 1, 2020 is the deadline for admissions applications for Spring 2021
+May 1, 2021 is the deadline for admissions applications for Fall 2021

 The faculty of the Gerontology Program will begin to host Prospective Student Informational Session online on:

-Click here for the Zoom link for these sessions...
+All Prospective Student Informational Sessions will be held as online webinars.
+Click here for the Zoom link for these sessions.

-During these sessions, prospective students will learn details about the SF State MA in Gerontology Program, its curriculum, its faculty, and the admissions process.
-Faculty will be available to answer all questions.
-December 1, 2020 is the deadline for admissions applications for Spring 2021.
+During these info sessions, prospective students will learn about the SF State M.A. in Gerontology, its admission process, course offerings, degree requirements, faculty advisors, and scholarship opportunities.
+Faculty will be available to answer questions and advise potential students.
+May 1, 2021 is the deadline for Gerontology student admissions applications for Fall 2021.

 Students will be expected to meet the following criteria: